 Introduction

 Saline soils are one of the biggest challenges facing agricultural production, especially in arid and semi-arid regions, where soluble salts accumulate in the root zone due to high evaporation and poor irrigation and drainage management.
 One of the most effective methods for reclaiming this type of soil is leaching, a process that aims to remove soluble salts from the soil by using additional irrigation water to push these salts deeper into the root zone, where they are no longer harmful to plants.
 The effectiveness of leaching depends on several factors, including the nature of the soil, its initial salinity, the quality of the irrigation water used, and the depth of the soil to be leached.
-Lighter soils (such as sandy soils) allow for faster water penetration and easier leaching of salts.
+Lighter soils (such as sandy soils) allowed for faster water penetration and easier leaching of salts.
 Heavier textured soils (such as clay soils) require careful management due to their slow water movement (Lyu et al., 2024).

 Saline soil leaching is typically performed using one of two methods.
 The first is continuous leaching, in which the soil is immersed in water for extended periods until the salt concentration is reduced to the desired level.
 The second method is intermittent leaching, in which smaller quantities of water are used in batches, interspersed with drying periods.
 This reduces water consumption and improves leaching efficiency, especially in low-salinity soils (Zhao et al., 2023).
-Recent studies have shown that intermittent leaching is, in many cases, more efficient than continuous leaching, as it can reduce water usage by up to 30-60%, without reducing the efficiency of salt removal.
+Recent studies have shown that intermittent leaching is, in many cases, more efficient than continuous leaching, as it can reduces water usage by up to 30-60%, without reducing the efficiency of salt removal.
 For example, a study by Karandish and Simunek (2024) in Iran showed that applying water quantities equivalent to 3 to 5 times the soil pore volume resulted in a significant reduction in salt concentrations, especially when using a continuous irrigation model supported by an efficient drainage system.
 To enhance leaching effectiveness, recent research recommends adding organic amendments such as compost or biochar.
 These improve soil structure and increase porosity, facilitating water movement within the soil and thus speeding up salt removal.
 An effective groundwater drainage system is also crucial to the success of leaching, as it prevents re-salinization of the soil due to rising salt-laden groundwater.
 Although leaching is important, it can have negative environmental impacts if not managed sustainably.
 Salt-laden leaching water can seep into waterways or groundwater, causing long-term pollution.
-Therefore, recent research recommends reusing agricultural drainage water for leaching within closed circuits (primary treatment), to reduce the use of fresh water, and using evaporation ponds or halophytes to treat salt-rich wastewater, with periodic monitoring of groundwater quality during and after the leaching process, especially in large-scale projects (Ahmad et al., 2022),In conclusion, reclamation of saline soils through leaching is an environmentally and economically viable option when adequate water and drainage are available.
-It becomes even more sustainable when combined with smart irrigation water management and the use of halophytic or salt-tolerant crops in the transitional phases.
-Instead of relying on chemical inputs, leaching offers a practical means of restoring soil fertility and reducing the impact of salinization on agricultural production.
+Therefore, recent research recommends reusing agricultural drainage water for leaching within closed circuits (primary treatment), to reduce the use of fresh water, and using evaporation ponds or halophytes to treat salt-rich wastewater, with periodic monitoring of groundwater quality during and after the leaching process, especially in large-scale projects (Ahmad et al., 2022), , s

 Objectives of the study